-- Develop a cardiac emergency response plan that includes the use of school personnel to respond to a sudden cardiac arrest, or another similar life-threatening emergency, on the school's campus. - If it has an athletic department or organized athletic program, include implementation at school-sponsored athletic events in its cardiac emergency response plan.
+- Require the governing body of a public school to develop a cardiac emergency response plan that includes the use of school personnel to respond to a sudden cardiac arrest, or another similar life-threatening emergency, on the school's campus. - Require the governing body of a public school with an athletic program to develop a cardiac emergency response plan that includes the use of school personnel to respond to a sudden cardiac arrest, or another similar life-threatening emergency, at a schoolsponsored athletic event.